dppalomar/riskParityPortfolio/README.md

 This package is based on the papers:
-- Y. Feng, and D. P. Palomar, "SCRIP: Successive Convex Optimization Methods for Risk Parity Portfolio Design" _IEEE Trans. on Signal Processing_, vol. 63, no. 19, pp. 5285-5300, Oct.
+- Y. Feng, and D. P. Palomar, "SCRIP: Successive Convex Optimization Methods for Risk Parity Portfolio Design," _IEEE Trans. on Signal Processing_, vol. 63, no. 19, pp. 5285-5300, Oct.
 2015. (https://doi.org/10.1109/TSP.2015.2452219)
 - F. Spinu, "An Algorithm for Computing Risk Parity Weights" (July 30, 2013).
   Available at SSRN: https://ssrn.com/abstract=2297383 or http://dx.doi.org/10.2139/ssrn.2297383